tursodatabase/libsql/ext/wasm/api/README.md

   helpers for use by downstream code which creates `sqlite3_vfs` and `sqlite3_module` implementations.
 - **`sqlite3-vfs-opfs.c-pp.js`**\
-  is an sqlite3 VFS implementation which supports Google Chrome's Origin-Private FileSystem (OPFS) as a storage layer to provide persistent storage for database files in a browser.
+  is an sqlite3 VFS implementation which supports the Origin-Private FileSystem (OPFS) as a storage layer to provide persistent storage for database files in a browser.
 It requires...
     - **`sqlite3-opfs-async-proxy.js`**\
       is the asynchronous backend part of the OPFS proxy.
 It speaks directly to the (async) OPFS API and channels those results back to its synchronous counterpart.
 This file, because it must be started in its own Worker, is not part of the amalgamation.
+- **`sqlite3-vfs-opfs-sahpool.js`**\
+  is another sqlite3 VFS supporting the OPFS, but uses a completely different approach that the above-listed one.
-- **`api/sqlite3-api-cleanup.js`**\
+- **`sqlite3-api-cleanup.js`**\
   The previous files do not immediately extend the library.
 Instead they add callback functions to be called during its bootstrapping.
 Some also temporarily create global objects in order